Upstream DNS Providers

 Quad9 is a free, recursive, anycast DNS platform that provides end users robust security protections, high-performance, and privacy.

 CloudFlare will never log your IP address (the way other companies identify you).
-The independent DNS monitor DNSPerf ranks 18.104.22.168 the fastest DNS service in the world.
+The independent DNS monitor DNSPerf ranks Cloudflare's DNS the fastest DNS service in the world.

 With custom, you'll choose your favorite DNS provider.
-If you care about net independence and privacy I'll suggest you give a look at : OpenNIC DNS Project
+If you care about Internet independence and privacy, we suggest having a look at the OpenNIC DNS Project.